Visit Art in Action's Website at

 How Do I Sign Up To Volunteer?

 We are so glad you asked!
 This is such a fun way to get involved in your child's class.
 Without parent volunteers, our Art in Action program would not be a success.
-Contact your child's teacher and also contact our AIA School Coordinator, Mrs. Celia Walker, today!Is There Training for Parent Volunteers?Trainings sessions are offered usually at the beginning of each year for parent volunteers, so signing up early is very important.
+Contact your child's teacher and also contact our AIA School Coordinator, Mrs. Federica Belli, today!Is There Training for Parent Volunteers?Trainings sessions are offered usually at the beginning of each year for parent volunteers, so signing up early is very important.
 The purpose of these special trainings are to inform classroom docents and helpers the about AIA and specifics on the curriculum for teaching at each grade level.
 If you are interested or want more information, please contact our AIA School Coordinator today!

 What's Covered in Training